 The Defence Cooperation Program in Tonga includes the provision of Australian Defence Force advisors, a range of training and capacity building initiatives and support for bilateral and regional exercises.
 Australia also contributes to the Tonga Police Development Program, a joint undertaking between Tonga, Australia and New Zealand, which aims to build police capacity and service standards.

 More information on development assistance to Tonga

 Tonga has a small open economy which is vulnerable to external shocks and was hard hit by the Global Financial Crisis.
-The economy is heavily reliant on remittances from Tongans working overseas and foreign aid.
+The economy is heavily reliant on foreign aid and remittances from Tongans working overseas.
 The US is the main source of remittances, followed by New Zealand and Australia.
 Foreign development assistance in the form of loans, grants and direct aid is an important component of the Tongan economy.

 Tourism is currently modest but with a large potential for expansion.
 Tonga's main trading partners are New Zealand, Australia, Fiji, the United States and Japan.
 Most Tongan exports are agricultural produce while imports cover the full range of consumer and industrial goods.

 Two-way trade between Australia and Tonga was valued at $73 million (in goods and services) in 2015.
 Tongan exports are mostly made up of agricultural produce, which include root crops, fish and squash pumpkins.
 Major imports are food and beverage items and fuel.

 In 2015, Australia's goods exports to Tonga totalled approximately $13 million (including meat, herbicides, pesticides, aircraft parts, gold coin and legal tender coin and medicaments).
 Tonga’s goods exports to Australia totalled approximately $1.64 million (mainly fish, vegetables, fruit and nuts).